Keywords: Live Channels, Chinese Social Media, China Market, Double-11

-In order to get your victories in the war, a foreign company need to be very clear out how many battlefields are there.
+In order to get your victories in the war, a foreign company needs to be very clear out how many battlefields are there.
 How many battlefields can you lose to win a war?
 Social media accounts are your troops, contents are your armors.
 You have to manage and update them every single or second day.
 Thus, the accounts cannot be idle and got to be very attractive to your target audience.
 In addition, relying on KOLs to sell is one way to conduct sales, however, the KOLs are taking most of your profit if you have no clue how to operate the campaigns.

 Expectedly, a lot of companies are having other thoughts of not entering the China market as they can see a lot of barriers and walls.
 I have come across quite a number of companies saying they need to take solid steps, slowly.
 I totally agree with that plan.
 However, with the fast-moving paces, you need to consider how slow you can be.